- Educational Curricula

 On April 2, 1958, the death penalty was outlawed when Governor Boggs signed a law that prohibited the sentence in capital cases.
 This was short-lived since the Delaware Legislature passed a bill, overturning the previous bill, to reinstate the death penalty.
 The death penalty was reinstated on December 18, 1961, overriding the veto of Governor Carvel.

 In the 2015-2016 legislative session, Governor Markell announced that he would sign an abolition bill if it passed the legislature.
 The bill passed the state senate in April 2015 and was released by the House Judiciary Committee in January 2016 for consideration by the full House, where it failed to win approval.
 The House tabled reconsideration of its vote pending the outcome of a court case, Rauf v.
 State, challenging the constitutionality of the state's capital sentencing procedures.
 On August 2, 2016, the Delaware Supreme Court ruled that the statute violated capital defendants' right to a jury trial by allowing the judge, rather than the jury, to determine whether the prosecution had proven all the facts necessary to impose a death sentence and by permitting death sentences to be imposed without a unanimous jury vote that aggravating circumstances (reasons for death) outweighed mitigating circumstances (reasons for life) beyond a reasonable doubt.
+On August 15, the Attorney General announced he would not appeal the decision.

 Other interesting facts